pubnub/pubnub-mcp-server/resources/sdk_docs/java_files.md

 ### Returns

-deleteFile() returns PNDeleteFileResult:
+PNDeleteFileResult
 - Status (Integer): Status code.

 ## Publish file message

-Publish the uploaded file message to a specified channel.
-Called internally by [sendFile](#send-file).
-Use this to manually resend a file message without re-uploading if sendFile fails with status.operation === PNPublishFileMessageOperation.
+Publish the uploaded file message to a channel.
+Used internally by sendFile.
+Can be called manually if sendFile fails after upload.

-##### Don't JSON serialize
+Don't JSON serialize
-Pass objects directly for message and meta; serialization is automatic.
+- Do not JSON-serialize message and meta; pass objects directly.

 ### Method(s)